anshan-XR-ROB/Ads-Embedding/README.md

-# Learning an Insertion Region for Advertisement Embedding
+# Learning an Insertion Region for Advertisement Embedding on Planes

 This is the implementation of our new article:
 Shan An, Fangru Zhou, Mei Yang, Chang Tang, and Haogang Zhu.
 Learning an Insertion Region for Advertisement Embedding on Planes.